We live in the era of free long-distance telephone calls. But a customized 1-800 number may still have extra value for businesses.

 The FCC actually offers six toll-free codes, or exchanges: 800, 888, 877, 866, 855 and 844.

-Toll-free numbers are assigned on a first-come, first-served basis by entities referred to as “Responsible Organizations” or “RespOrgs.”
+Toll-free numbers are assigned on a first-come, first-served basis by entities called “Responsible Organizations” or “RespOrgs.”
 These groups obtain numbers from a database called Somos (formerly SMS/800, Inc.), which administers more than 40 million toll-free numbers.

 According to the FCC, “warehousing” by toll-free service providers is prohibited.
 A toll-free service provider may not legally reserve a toll-free number without having an actual toll-free subscriber for whom the number is being reserved.